shabbyrobe/amiss/doc/mapper/annotation.rst

 Properties should almost always be defined against your object as class-level fields in PHP.
 Don't use getters and setters when you are doing no more than getting or setting a private field value - it's a total waste of resources.
-See my `stackoverflow answer
+See my `stackoverflow rant
 <http://stackoverflow.com/a/813099/15004>`_ for a more thorough explanation of why you shouldn't,
 and for a brief explanation of how to get all of the benefits anyway.